assadjee/ASP.NET-MVC5/Week 3/Day 5/Shopping Cart.md

 # ASP.NET MVC Shopping Cart View
+# Updated one is added in Week 4 Day 2.
 ## 1. ViewModel for Cart Items

 Define a ViewModel to represent the cart item details.